This review is an analysis of the film and is free of major spoilers. References to major events of Infinity War will not be considered spoilers.

 Overall, Avengers Endgame does a great job of being visually and audibly stunning, augmented by very emotional performances, but didn’t fill the epic story-telling shoes of Avengers Infinity War. – Bryan Turner

-The documentary is available to stream now on Showmax.
+The movie is now available to stream on Showmax.